pmm1/islandis-login/README.md

 }
 ```

-## Projects utilizing the library
+## Projects utilizing the library 🚀

 [Myntkaup.is](https://myntkaup.is/) - Myntkaup is Iceland's best way to buy and sell Bitcoin.

-## Made by
+## Made with ☕ & 🍺 by

-This library was made by the team at [Mojo.is](https://www.mojo.is/) - Hire us if you need top notch software development services.
+This library was made by the team at [Mojo.is](https://www.mojo.is/) - Hire us if you need top notch software development services. 🤓🚀

-Pull requests are welcomed and encouraged!
+Pull requests are welcomed and encouraged! 🙌

-## License
+## License ⚖️

 MIT